-Just as with subprograms, only top-level packages can be excluded from analysis; i.e., packages declared inside package units, but not nested packages declared inside subprograms.
-If a violation occurs inside a nested package, you need to exclude the enclosing top-level subprogram from analysis.
+Just as with subprograms, both top-level packages and nested packages declared inside subprograms can be excluded from analysis.
 The case of local packages declared inside packages is similar to the case of subprograms, so in the following we only consider package units.